 Active: active (running)

-Once your display manager is enabled, reboot your system to initialize the new desktop environment and ensure all components load correctly at startup:
+With your display manager enabled, reboot the system to initialize the desktop environment:

 sudo reboot

-If you do not see a graphical login screen (you boot back to a console), return to the previous section and ensure your display manager is enabled and your default target is set to graphical.target.
+If you boot back to a text console instead of a graphical login, return to the display manager section and confirm that your display manager is enabled and the default target is set to

-Select “Xfce Session” from the dropdown menu, then enter your password and log in.
-Your session preference is typically remembered for future logins, so you only need to select it once unless you want to switch back to another desktop.
+Your session preference is remembered for future logins, so you only need to select XFCE once unless you want to switch to another desktop.

 Start XFCE Without a Display Manager (Optional)

-If you prefer not to use a graphical login manager, you can launch XFCE using the traditional startx workflow.
-Install the Xorg server and xinit, then set XFCE as your X session and start it:
+If you prefer to skip a graphical login manager entirely, launch XFCE manually using startx.
+Install the Xorg server and xinit, configure your X session, then start it:

 sudo dnf install xorg-x11-server-Xorg xorg-x11-xinit